zdunbrack/zach-dnd-docs/content/Campaign/Aemora/Steel Legion/Silver Blade.md

 tags:
   - publish
 ---
 >"If you can't beat 'em, beat 'em anyway!
 Or die tryin'.
-But ideally, beat 'em.
+But really, just beat 'em!
 >
 >\- [[Miggora Artoli]], leader of the Silver Blade